 A visa is required (India.
 Bangladesh, and Maldives being the exceptions) to visit Bhutan.
 Since all visitors are required to work with a local provider, this process is perfunctory.
 So, send them a scan of your passport and they will do the work for you.
 The price for visa is $40 and typically process the visas in 72 hours.

 I did not stream a lot of movies on Netflix.
 While wifi was available it was not strong, and sometimes did not work at some of the hotels.
 So enjoy the nature and peacefulness of the country.
 I was able to get a local SIM card with my guide in Thimpu.
-This was a short visit and set me back around $5 and provided me with enough data for the week.
 Again, don’t expect to have a signal everywhere and the speeds were not great.
 Bring your passport to get the SIM card to the store.
 There are two mobile phone companies: Tashi Cell and B-Mobile.
 The SIM card was 300 NU.
 You can buy the scratch cards virtually everywhere to top off for 800 MB of data for 100 NU.